daczarne/udemy_intro_to_apache_airflow/05_advanced_concepts/README.md

 Now, to pull the value by a task we use the `xcom_pull` method of the `ti`.
 This method takes two arguments.
 The `key` is the name of the XCom to be pulled, and a list of `task_ids` which XComs we want to pull.

 Some operators will create XComs by default (such as the `BashOperator`).
 To modify that behavior, change the value of the parameter `do_xcom_push` to `False`.

+## Branching

+Sometimes we need to choose one task or another depending on the value of an XCom.
+To do so, we use the `BranchPythonOperator`.
+This operator allows us to execute one task or another by returning the task ID of the task to be executed.